itcraftme/itcraftme/docs/it/k8s_knowledge.md

         - Kubectl is the tool for any cluster such as cloud cluster or hybrid cluster.
 ### Kubectl basic commands
   - Create a deployment: `kubectl deployment nginx-deployment --image=nginx`
-  - Get relicaset: `kubectl get replicaset`
+  - Get replicaset: `kubectl get replicaset`
   - Get pod: `kubctl get pod`
   - Edit a deployment: `kubectl edit deployment nginx-deployment`
   - Delete a deployment: `kubectl delete deployment nginx-deployment`